-Meditation in essence means purposefully focusing our attention in spiritually-rewarding directions that help us connect with our higher self and whatever interpretation of spiritual awakening we ascribe to.
+Meditation in essence means quieting our thoughts, and purposefully focusing our attention in spiritually-rewarding directions that help us connect with our higher self and whatever interpretation of spiritual awakening we ascribe to.
 When we add cannabis to this meditation equation, we can often augment the meditation experience in unique insightful directions - but hold on - it's also very easy when high to just zone out and lose any meditative focus whatsoever.

-Mindfulness for me offers the solution to not zoning out, but instead tuning in when high.
-Staying mindful means 'staying present' ... aware of your breathing and wholebody sensory experience ... your inner balance and outer involvement.
+Mindfulness for me offers the solution to not zoning out when high - but instead tuning in.
+Staying mindful means 'staying present' ... aware of your breathing and wholebody sensory experience ... alert to your inner balance and outer involvement.

 Mindfulness means staying aware of your wholeness, your integrity, your deep inner center of being.
 In this attentive/aware mindset, whatever you might do, you'll do it in a clear insightful compassionate way.
 Buddha taught this - and it remains equally true in our high-tech world as it did way back then.

 Psychedelic Lite: Marijuana is usually considered the ‘light’ cousin of psychedelics on the psychotropic scale.
-Grass these days is quite strong, it can definitely carry a person right into a deep mystic experience … but it doesn’t force itself on the user like LSD and mescaline and mushrooms do.
+Pot these days is quite strong, and it can definitely carry a person right into a deep mystic experience … but it doesn’t force itself on the user like LSD and mescaline and mushrooms do.

-Research Notes: I learned first-hand about all this at the Bureau of Research in Neurology and Psychiatry when I was just 20 and the year 1966.
+Research Note: I learned first-hand about all this at the Bureau of Research in Neurology and Psychiatry when I was just 20 and the year 1966.
 Through Humphry Osmond MD, our National Institutes of Health had authorized the training of a small group of psychologists as psychedelic guides to properly perform federally-funded LSD research.

-I did formal psychedelic research for only a couple years, and then shifted into meditation-focused studies and practice.
+I did formal psychedelic research for only a few years, and then shifted into meditation-focused studies and practice.
 But I'm thankful for what I learned, because I came to understand the basic process through which a compassionate voice is employed to guide people in pre-chosen directions when they’re high.

 Role Of The Guide: I've been blessed over the years with my own excellent meditation guides who gently and professionally led me into expanded mindsets of great value, both with and without cannabis.
-I've developed the MindfullyHigh App to deliver the same type of professional guidance to everyone wanting it.
+I've developed the Mindfully High program to deliver the same type of professional guidance to everyone wanting it.

 The beauty and power of cannabis united with mindfulness is that the THC frees up your seemingly-infinite associative flow, so that you explore new ideas and visions, re-experience lost memories of importance for emotional healing, and experience heart-felt connections that deepen as you open to the new.

 Being mindful isn't an ideal, it's a dedicated lifestyle.
 Learning to stay mindfully high isn't an abstract intention, it's a 'here and now' challenge and opportunity.
-It's a responsibility that, when embraced wholeheartedly, leads to heightened fun, growth, health and insight.
+It's a personal responsibility that, when embraced wholeheartedly, leads to heightened fun, growth, health and insight.

 In essence, being mindful means being fully here, responsive and creative, balanced and resonant with the life force itself.
 Using cannabis to augment your mindful meditative experience is, from my understanding, one of the best ways to advance rapidly along your unique spiritual path.
 The path is there - the challenge is to walk it gracefully and regularly.